omswaroop2003/Health-Care/README.md

 ## 🤝 Contributing

-This project was developed for the AVINYA 2K25 Hackathon.
+This is a personal project demonstrating AI applications in healthcare.
 For contributions or questions:
 - Create an issue in the repository
-- Contact the development team
+- Contact me through the repository

 ## 📄 License

-This project is developed for educational and demonstration purposes as part of AVINYA 2K25 Hackathon.
+This project is developed for educational, research, and demonstration purposes.
+Open source contributions are welcome.

 ## 🙏 Acknowledgments

-- AVINYA 2K25 Hackathon organizers
 - Emergency medicine professionals for domain expertise
-- Open-source community for amazing tools
+- Open-source community for amazing tools and libraries
+- Healthcare AI research community

 ---

-**Built with ❤️ for saving lives through AI**
+**Built with ❤️ for saving lives through AI innovation**

-*AVINYA 2K25 - Innovating Healthcare with AI*
+*Personal Project - Advancing Healthcare through AI Technology*